it-can/fuel-mandriller/README.md

 );
 ```

-EXAMPLE (this only works for send-template method)
+EXAMPLE (this only works for send-template method, send-template is the only supported Mandrill method at this time)

 ```php
 <?php